Myanmar grinds to a halt as hundreds of thousands strike against military coup

 “If we succeed in an all-out strike, the government machine will not function,” he said.
 “They have to make concessions.”

-Despite the sometimes festive and triumphant atmosphere at protests, crowds are increasingly bracing themselves for a crackdown.
-Police in some cities have used live ammunition against protesters, killing three so far: two in Mandalay and a 20-year-old grocery worker, Mya Thwate Thwate Khaing, who died after being shot in the head at a rally in Naypyidaw, the capital.
-Before heading out to the streets on Monday, some protesters wrote their blood type on their arms, while others prayed and paid respects to Buddhist deities at gilded pagodas across the country.
+Despite the sometimes festive and triumphant atmosphere at protests, demonstrators are increasingly bracing for a crackdown.
+Police in some cities have used live ammunition against protesters, killing three so far: two in Mandalay and a 20-year-old grocery worker, Mya Thwate Thwate Khaing, who died after being shot in the head at a rally in Naypyidaw.
+Before heading to the streets on Monday, some protesters wrote their blood type on their arms, while others prayed and paid respects to Buddhist deities at gilded pagodas across the country.

 Ahead of the general strike, authorities continued a campaign of intimidation, blocking mobile Internet connections for a longer period than in previous days.
 State-owned media MRTV warned that “protesters are now inciting the people, especially emotional teenagers and youths, to a confrontation path where they will suffer the loss of life.”

-But rather than deter those on the sidelines, the deaths of the three young protesters have galvanized others into action.
+But rather than deter those on the sidelines, the deaths of the three young protesters have galvanized many into action.
 Maung Hla Win, 42, closed his auto parts shop in Yangon on Monday, though he was hesitant to do it before, already suffering huge losses during the pandemic.
 Mya Thwate Thwate Khaing, he said, reminded him of his teenage daughter.

 “I’m afraid something similar can happen to her if we continue to be ruled by the military,” he said, noting that his 19-year-old daughter has taken to the streets almost daily with her friends.
 “So, I think it is time to show my solidarity.”

-Timothy McLaughlin and Kyaw Ye Lynn in Yangon, Myanmar contributed to this report.
+Timothy McLaughlin in Hong Kong and Kyaw Ye Lynn in Yangon, Myanmar contributed to this report.